keratin/authn-js/README.md

 1. **LocalStorage:** Configuring `setLocalStorageStore(name: string)` adds localStorage-backed persistence.
 This is useful for client-side applications that do not rely on server-side rendering to generate a personalized page.
 The client is responsible for reading from `KeratinAuthN.session()` and adding the session token to any backend API requests, probably as a header.

 2. **Cookie:** Configuring `setCookieStore(name: string, opts?: object)` adds support for cookie-backed persistence.
 This is useful for applications that rely on server-side rendering, but also requires the application to implement CSRF protection mechanisms.
 By passing an additional object to `setCookieStore(...)` it is also possible to configure the cookies path and SameSite attributes.
 For example, `setCookieStore("authn-token", {path: "/admin", sameSite: "Strict"})` will restrict the cookie to `/admin` and will exclude it from third-party top-level navigations.
+If `sameSite` is not provided the browser will choose it's default value.

 ## Installation